JenniferT9462/express-middleware/README.md

 * Export the middleware function to be used in `index.js`:
     ```js
     export { detailLogger }
-* Import the middleware function to `index.js` file:
+* Import the middleware function in the `index.js` file:
     ```js
     import { detailLogger } from './middleware/details.js';
 * Use the middleware in `index.js`: